yannisun/yannisun.github.io/publication.md

 - Shang, Jiayu et al. “Accurate identification of bacteriophages from metagenomic data using Transformer.”
 Briefings in bioinformatics, bbac258.
 30 Jun.
 2022. <a href="https://pubmed.ncbi.nlm.nih.gov/35769000/">Accurate identification of bacteriophages from metagenomic data using Transformer.</a>

-- Chen, Mu Ku, Xiaoyuan Liu, Yanni Sun, and Din Ping Tsai.
+- Mu Ku Chen, Xiaoyuan Liu, Yanni Sun, and Din Ping Tsai.
 "Artificial Intelligence in Meta-optics."
 Chemical Reviews (2022). <a href="https://pubs.acs.org/doi/full/10.1021/acs.chemrev.2c00012">Artificial Intelligence in Meta-optics.</a>

 - Shang, Jiayu, and Yanni Sun.
 “CHERRY: a Computational metHod for accuratE pRediction of virus-pRokarYotic interactions using a graph encoder-decoder model.”
 Briefings in bioinformatics, bbac182.
 21 May.
 2022. <a href="https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbac182/6589865?login=false">CHERRY: a Computational metHod for accuratE pRediction of virus-pRokarYotic interactions using a graph encoder-decoder model.</a>